menu

 Santo Domingo Pueblo is a very small town located in the state of New Mexico.
 With a population of 2,311 people and just one neighborhood, Santo Domingo Pueblo is the 70th largest community in New Mexico.

-Santo Domingo Pueblo is a blue-collar town, with 41.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Santo Domingo Pueblo is generally considered to be a blue-collar town.
+41.82% of the Santo Domingo Pueblo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Santo Domingo Pueblo is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Santo Domingo Pueblo who work in healthcare suport services (15.17%), office and administrative support (10.87%), and sales jobs (9.56%).

 A relatively large number of people in Santo Domingo Pueblo telecommute to their jobs.
 Overall, about 19.42% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.